 - Certified Information Technology Architect (IASA)

-Like an Enterprise Architect, but more administrative in that the Chief Architect role is responsible for all architectural activity to ensure that business needs are being met everywhere.
+Like an enterprise architect but more administrative, the chief architect role is responsible for all architectural activity to ensure business needs are being met everywhere.

-Operations-oriented Architects have a bias toward designing systems in terms of the operational resources and capabilities of a company's digital infrastructure.
+Operations-oriented architects have a bias toward designing systems in terms of the operational resources and capabilities of a company's digital infrastructure.
 This includes assets that are on-premises as well as cloud-based.
-Typically, operations-oriented Architects are well-versed in systems administration, network engineering, system testing, security best practices, and system orchestration frameworks.
-The type of Architects common to operations orientation are as follows:
+Typically, operations-oriented architects are well-versed in systems administration, network engineering, system testing, security best practices, and system orchestration frameworks.

-A Cloud Architect focuses on designing systems that use cloud-based technologies to meet business goals.
-Typically, a Cloud Architect is well-versed in products and services provided by native cloud vendors such as AWS, Google Cloud, and Azure, to name a few.
-Also, a Cloud Architect has expertise in implementing cloud technologies on-premises.
+A cloud architect focuses on designing systems that use cloud-based technologies to meet business goals.
+Typically, a cloud architect is well-versed in products and services provided by native cloud vendors such as AWS, Google Cloud, and Azure, to name a few.
+A cloud architect also has expertise in implementing cloud technologies on-premises.

 - Professional Cloud Solutions Architect certification